phalcon/documentation/docs/session.md

 ### Custom

-The adapters implement PHP's [SessionHandlerInterface][sessionhandlerinterface].
-As a result, you can create any adapter you need by extending this interface.
-You can also use any adapter that implements this interface and set the adapter to [Phalcon\Session\Manager][session-manager].
+The adapters implement PHP's [SessionHandlerInterface][sessionhandlerinterface] and, as of 5.14.2, [SessionUpdateTimestampHandlerInterface][sessionupdatetimestamphandlerinterface] (see [Lazy Write](#lazy-write)).
+You can create any adapter you need by implementing [SessionHandlerInterface][sessionhandlerinterface], and you can set any adapter that implements this interface to [Phalcon\Session\Manager][session-manager].
 There are more adapters available for this component in the [Phalcon Incubator][incubator].

 ```php
 <?php